-Platforms.
-Several measurement platforms[6, 9, 11, 36] exist that have different characteristics in terms of vantage points cardinality, AS diversity, geographic coverage and limits, in terms of probing traffic or rate[12].
-In this paper we make use of two platforms, namely PlanetLab[6]and RIPE Atlas[9], that we select due to their complementarity.
-Specifically, PlanetLab does not enforces a specific probing limit, nor implement a credit system: we use it to perform exhaustive censuses to a large set of targets, that we expect to be mostly unicast.
-Conversely, RIPE Atlas has better coverage: we use it to refine the information concerning a specific subset of targets, i.e., those that were found to be anycast with PlanetLab.
+As such, in this paper we make use of two platforms, namely PlanetLab [12] and RIPE Atlas [10], that we select due to their complementarity.
+Specifically, PlanetLab does not enforce a specific probing limit, nor implement a credit system: we use it to perform exhaustive censuses to a large set of targets, that we expect to be mostly unicast.
+Conversely, RIPE Atlas has better coverage: we use it to refine the geolocation information concerning a specific subset of targets, i.e., those that were found to be anycast with PlanetLab.